scalemailted/Dynamic-Obstacle-Avoidance/readme.md

 ---

 ## Project Objectives
-In a workspace resembling the [Basic-Motion-Planning project](https://github.com/scalemailted/Basic-Motion-Planning) , use two PioneerP3DX robots that are initialized at random states (orientations).
+In a workspace resembling the [Basic-Motion-Planning](https://github.com/scalemailted/Basic-Motion-Planning) project, use two PioneerP3DX robots that are initialized at random states (orientations).
 One robot is currently situated at the starting position, while the other is at the goal location.
 The task is to create collision-free trajectories that enable the robots to exchange their initial positions while primarily adhering to the D* path.

 ---

 ## Motivations
-TODO: explain the learning motivation behind this project
+In multiagent robotics, avoiding both static and moving obstacles is crucial.
+Static obstacles are avoided by planning paths that avoid stationary objects.
+In contrast, avoiding moving obstacles requires predicting their trajectory and anticipating their future movements.
+This is more challenging due to the uncertain and rapidly changing trajectory.
+Multiagent systems involve multiple agents interacting in real-time, which requires predicting their future movements and planning trajectories that avoid collisions while achieving the objective.

 ---